 Next, you want to make sure those 50 registrants are measurable.
 Do this by ensuring you have a way to track how many registrations occurred as a result (either directly or indirectly) of the social media campaign.
 There are a number of ways to measure, and it will depend on the platform.
-But for any digital tactics, it is recommend that conversion tracking is in place.
+But for any digital tactics, it is recommended that conversion tracking is in place.
 For facebook specifically, you can measure conversions based on the number lead-generation forms generated, how many RSVPs were indicated on a facebook event, or how many sign ups were tracked on the dedicated landing page from facebook sourced ads.
 Most importantly is to measure them in the most accurate way possible to determine if the campaign’s specific goal is being met.
 You will also want to qualify these leads later by matching back actual open house attendees.

 Next, ensure your goal is attainable by having a dialogue between your marketing and admissions team as well as any vendors surrounding that goal, and establish the platform or tactic to effectively reach influencers.
-Also make sure you have enough time, budget and resources to achieve this goal, and also evaluate how it compared with last year’s numbers.
-The last thing you want is to set a goal for the same number registrants as last year, when you have less marketing dollars or resources at hand, in a more competitive landscape.
+Also make sure you have enough time, budget, and resources to achieve this goal, and also evaluate how it compared with last year’s numbers.
+The last thing you want is to set a goal for the same number of registrants as last year, when you have fewer marketing dollars or resources at hand, in a more competitive landscape.

 Next, you will want to make sure your goal is relevant, in that it relates to the overall growth initiatives of your school or organization.
 For instance, ask yourself: “Will running a Facebook Campaign result in higher enrollment?”
 If you unpack this question, the answer might be yes.
 First, determine if Facebook is a platform your target audience actively uses, and if you have the resources to market your event there.
 Then, once registered for the event, will there be a strong likelihood of them showing up?
 And then, is there a good chance of them applying and ultimately enrolling after they’ve attended the event?
 If the answer is yes to these questions, then this SMART goal is relevant, and it will benefit your organization.

 Once everyone is on the same page with a specific, measurable, attainable and realistic goal, it’s time for the final step - The goal needs to be time-bound by setting forth a specific timeline for achieving milestones or benchmarks for each marketing goal.
 For an open house campaign, consider going to market 6-8 weeks in advance of the event (longer for families expected to travel far).
-Set up KPIs (key performance indicators) along the way to measure the progress.
-This could be a certain number of registrations by a specific date, a number of ad clicks, views and shares of the campaign, etc. These time-bound KPI’s will help ensure your campaign is on track, and avoid any last-ditch efforts to improve registrations in large numbers just days before the event.
+Set up KPIs (key performance indicators) along the way to measure progress.
+This could be a certain number of registrations by a specific date, a number of ad clicks, views, and shares of the campaign, etc. These time-bound KPI’s will help ensure your campaign is on track, and avoid any last-ditch efforts to improve registrations in large numbers just days before the event.
 For help creating a strategic marketing goal for your fall open house, download this template that EMG created with HubSpot.